masumbillah21/fine-tuning-bert-for-text-classification/README.md

 - `model_trainer.py`: Implements the `ModelTrainer` class for training and evaluating the BERT model.
 - `inference.py`: Provides the `Inference` class for predicting categories on new text.
 - `app.py`: Orchestrates the pipeline to preprocess data, train the model, and save it.
-- `debug_dataset.py`: Script to inspect the dataset for debugging.
 - `data/bbc_news.csv`: The input dataset (ensure it exists in the `data` subdirectory).

 ## Prerequisites